scalar-labs/scalar-ist/docs/how_to_use_en.md

 - The user of the business obtains the consent status for the consent document of the business.

 ## Run a user story with a deploy tool
-The IST project that has been use was [scarlar-ist-internal](https://github.com/scalar-labs/scalar-ist-internal).
+The IST project that is being used is [scarlar-ist-internal](https://github.com/scalar-labs/scalar-ist-internal).
 To use IST you need to run [scalardl](https://github.com/scalar-labs/scalardl/blob/master/docs/installation-with-docker.md).
 The next steps have been tested with this docker-compose from scalardl:
 ```